 Many of us grew up in families where power was exercised over them in a dominant-submissive pattern.
 Our needs and feelings were ignored or criticized.

-When personal power and self-worth isn’t encouraged, we come to believe that power and love can’t coexist.
+When personal power and self-worth aren’t encouraged, we come to believe that power and love can’t coexist.
 Power gets a bad rep. We’re afraid of our own power or can only get our needs met by being indirect.
-We might learn to feel safe and be loved through accommodating others, by and people-pleasing.
+We might learn to feel safe and be loved by accommodating others, and people-pleasing.
 For girls, this can be reinforced in families where women and girls are viewed as second-class or not encouraged to be assertive, autonomous, educated, and self-supporting.

 On the other hand, some children grow up to decide the best way to feel safe and get their needs met is to exercise power over others.
 This also presents problems since it breeds fear and resentment and makes our partner withdraw or behave in passive-aggressive ways.

 Many codependents have never learned to be assertive or how to problem-solve.
 They may act willfully in decision-making in order to assert themselves with other people.
 Having had a controlling parent, they may rebel or be stubborn, passive-aggressive, or authoritarian.
 All these behaviors are counter-productive in getting our needs met.

 They’re unable to know and assert their wants and needs or make decisions, often even for themselves.
 They relinquish control over themselves and often defer to others or don’t act at all.
 Assertiveness is empowering, but requires a foundation of autonomy and self-esteem, both difficult for codependents.
 However, assertiveness can be learned, and doing so builds self-esteem.

 How to Become Empowered